 Uncle Lee's wife Mary had been married before to a man named Merlin Bunker.
 The marriage ended in divorce.
 She had a son from the marriage named John.

 Uncle Lee and Aunt Mary decided to buy a house in the northwest part of Vegas near Merlin's parents John Bunker and his wife.
 They bought an old house that needed a lot of repair.
 Mom and Dad helped them repair and clean it.
-They moved in and invited Mom and Dad to move their truck house onto their lot.
-Mom and Dad moved the truck next to the house and put up a small white tent at the back of the truck.
+They moved in and invited Mom and Dad to move our truck house onto their lot.
+They parked truck next to the house and put up a small white tent at the back.
 They used the tent as a bedroom.

 They returned to Vegas and made arrangements to move to Idaho.
 In May of 1943 they paid a man named Harley Adams $100.00 to use his truck and haul their furniture to their new home.
 The place was well watered with a lot of trees, bushes, flowers and a lawn.
 There was a small orchard with apricots and nectarines.
-There was also a patch of rasp berries.
+There was also a patch of raspberries.
 There was a barn with corrals, a smoke house, an underground cellar, a chicken coop and a garage.
 The house didn't have a bathroom or any plumbing inside.
 There was a well with a hand pump.
 My parent's really liked the place.
 We kept rabbits, chickens, pigs and cattle on the place.
 We hand milked the cows, got eggs from the chickens and ate the pigs and rabbits.
-Click here to see pictures of the Nihart place.

 Gary and I enjoyed playing in the yard and barnyard.
 We had two white kittens that we played with.
 We were rough on the kittens.
 One was mean to us so we called him Meany.
 To punish him we drug him through the water in the irrigation ditch.
 I hope we were chastised for doing it.
 In her history, my mother mentions many things I did and said while we lived at the Nihart place.